shannaniggans/fancy4n6.github.io/_posts/2022-05-16-ACSC-BSides-IR-Challenge-2021-01-Getting-Started.md

 tags: ACSC-Challenge-2021
 toc: true
 ---
+#### Post series
+In April 2021 the ACSC hosted an IR challenge at BSides Canberra.
+I am writing up a blog post for each of the different sections of the challenge including the tools set up.
+The complete listing of all the parts I've written up can be found <a target="_blank" href="{{ site.baseurl }}/tags#ACSC-Challenge-2021">here.</a>

+The challenge can be downloaded <a href="https://www.cyber.gov.au/acsc/view-all-content/news/acsc-cyber-security-challenge">here</a> along with all the details you need to get going.
+<p>-----</p>

+## 1 - Getting Started

+>The Australian Logic and Interstellar Exploration Network (ALIEN) needs your help!
+An unknown cyber actor has blackmailed ALIEN claiming that they will release their research unless they are paid a hefty sum.
+ALIEN believe that the information must have been stolen through a cyber intrusion, and have enlisted your help to work alongside the ACSC to investigate what has happened.

 This part of the CTF is just about looking at the artefacts and data received, counting out the number of hosts and creating a checksum of a memory image.
 For this section I will use the following tools:
 * FTK Imager
 * PowerShell
 * Volatility
 * TrufflePig Nexus

-## 1 - Getting Started

->The Australian Logic and Interstellar Exploration Network (ALIEN) needs your help!
-An unknown cyber actor has blackmailed ALIEN claiming that they will release their research unless they are paid a hefty sum.
-ALIEN believe that the information must have been stolen through a cyber intrusion, and have enlisted your help to work alongside the ACSC to investigate what has happened.

 ### GS-0
 * Press submit on this one to continue.